sm6hoc/astra-sites/README.md

 ## Changelog ##

+v1.2.8 - Unreleased
+* Improvement: Added admin notice if XMLReader is not installed.
+XMLReader is required to import the XML of the website.

 v1.2.7 - 12-July-2018
 * Improvement: Added page builder and category filter support to show selected page builder with selected categories.
 * Improvement: Added filter `astra_sites_show_filters` to enable/disable the filter list from admin page.